syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 Removes the custom bookmark from the desired line</td></tr>
 </table>

-Bookmarks can be set by using the `SetCustomBookmark` method, do not respond to the BookmarkNext and BookmarkPrevious methods automatically.
+Bookmarks can be set by using the `SetCustomBookmark` function, do not respond to the `BookmarkNext` and `BookmarkPrevious` functions automatically.
 In order to enable this, you have to set the `UseInBookmarkSearch` property of the custom bookmark to `true`.

 {% tabs %}